biocore/qiime/doc/tutorials/illumina_overview_tutorial.rst

 Next steps
 ----------

 This illustrates some of the basic features of QIIME, and there are a lot of places to go from here.
 If you're interested in seeing additional visualizations, you should check out the `QIIME overview tutorial <tutorial.html>`_.
 We also highly recommend reviewing how to perform open-reference OTU picking on Illumina data, which you can find `here <open_reference_illumina_processing.html#option-2-subsampled-open-reference-otu-picking>`_.
-The `Procrustes analysis tutorial <procrustes_analysis.html>`_ illustrates some really cool possibilities with QIIME, and you can continue with the same data to compare against the same samples, but sequenced on Illumina rather than 454.
+The `Procrustes analysis tutorial <procrustes_analysis.html>`_ illustrates a really cool analysis, allowing you to continue with the same data used here, comparing against the samples sequenced on 454 (rather than Illumina, as in this analysis).
+If you're interested in some possibilities for statistical analyses you can try our `supervised learning <running_supervised_learning.html>`_ or `distance matrix comparison <distance_matrix_comparison.html>`_ tutorials, both of which can be adapted to use data generated in this tutorial.

 Have fun!